Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Simulation Study for the CMP Regression

 The computation times for the four methods are shown in Figures \ref{fig:odcomp} and \ref{fig:udcomp}.
-From the results, it can be observed that $Opt_2$ is superior to the both $IRLS_1$, $IRLS_2$ and $Opt_1$. $Opt_1$ is painfully slow and often takes many minutes where both $IRLS_2$ and $Opt_2$ would have taken a few seconds.
+The computation times for $IRLS_2$ include the time for estimating the model for the sub sample to obtain an initial value for the parameter estimates.
+From the results, it can be observed that $Opt_2$ is superior to $IRLS_1$, $IRLS_2$ and $Opt_1$. $Opt_1$ is painfully slow and often takes many minutes where both $IRLS_2$ and $Opt_2$ take a few seconds.
 As expected, the $IRLS_2$ algorithm performs much faster than the original $IRLS_1$ and at times it even works faster than $Opt_2$.
-It is also worth mentioning that while $Opt_2$ works very fast, it has some issues when there is under-dispersion as we have already seen in the simulation results.
+It is also worth mentioning that while $Opt_2$ is very fast, it has some issues when there is under dispersion as we have already seen in the simulation results\footnote{Although not reported here, we also examined the performance of the WLS formulation of \citet{sel08} which was described in Section \ref{sec:cmp-reg}.
+Most of the time, their algorithm converged to the wrong value, typically with $\nu$ close to zero irrespective of the true $\nu$ value used to simulate the data.}.

+Ideally, we would want theoretical computation times which can provide a more rigorous comparative study.
+For the IRLS algorithm, it is easy to obtain the theoretical computation times given the number of iterations needed for the convergence, because for each IRLS iteration we fit two least squares models and we know the theoretical computation times for the least squares regression.
+However, both $Opt_1$ and $Opt_2$ algorithms use external optimization functions to optimize the likelihood.
+The theoretical computation times for these algorithms are not easy to obtain because of the complicated nature of the algorithms and also due to the computations involved in estimating the normalizing constant in the CMP distribution.